Summer-Ronin/Simple-chat-web-app/README.md

 ### 🖥️ How to set up MongoDB local db

 -   Travel to this [link](https://attacomsian.com/blog/nodejs-mongodb-local-connection) for more
+-   Or travel to [this repo](https://github.com/NhutNguyen236/Simple-login-page-with-NodeJS) for more cause I have already put all the notes of how to install and implement db locally here, go check it out 😉

 ### 🐛 Error you may have during MongoDB setup